paulfioravanti/presentations/runtime_i18n_in_elm/runtime_i18n_in_elm.md

 ```

 ^
-Similarly with the code for the dropdown list code...
+Similarly, with the code for the dropdown list...

 ---